ricoz/tetris/README.md

 ## Notes

-* Thanks to Chris Barry for some of the codes.
+* Thanks to Chris Barry for some of the codes
 * Uses [ZEngine](https://github.com/jamesturk/zengine) (obsolete)

 ## Tasks